Jerome-mi/Simple-Imap-Filter/README.md

 -d, -v : verbose mode, d for debug
 -s generates salt key
--e encrypt password or any value to be encrypted in playbooks -a fetch all messages in all mailboxes, all folders, usefull for debug.
+-e encrypt password or any value to be encrypted in playbooks -f fetch all messages in all mailboxes, all folders, useful for debug.
 It is equivalent of a filter linked to all folders of a mailbox, with the clause "All" and the action "Count"
+-a analyse messages in all mailboxes, all folders, and print count and size.
+It is equivalent of a filter linked to all folders of a mailbox, with the clause "All" and the action "TotalSize"

+fetch all and analyse options deactivate other filters and actions, it is equivalent to a dry run.

 the program "walks" the root directory, for each playbook (.yml file) in sub-folders "runs" the playbook